Linear spectroscopy of collective modes and the gap structure in two-dimensional superconductors: The toy model

 Here $\theta$ is the global phase (ABG) mode, $h$ the Higgs mode, and $a$ and $b$ the clapping modes.
 After integrating out the fermions, and neglecting the (massive) Higgs mode for brevity, the long-wavelength action at quadratic order is

 where $\Ay = (\Ay^0, \bAy) = (A^0 + \partial_{\tau} \theta, \vb{A} - \grad \theta)$ is the gauge-invariant combination of the electromagnetic gauge potential $A$ and the spacetime gradient of the global phase $\theta$, and summation over $\mu, \nu \in \lbrace 0, x, y \rbrace$ is implied.
 Since we are only interested in the impact of the clapping modes on the compressibility, we drop all terms involving the spatial component $\bAy$ for simplicity.
 Physically, we expect that this approximation should not drastically change the result, since the ABG mode associated with $\grad \theta$ is either at a much lower energy (in a neutral superfluid) or much higher energy (after the Anderson-Higgs mechanism in a superconductor) than the clapping mode, for small but nonzero $\vb{q}$.
-We provide explicit expressions for the propagators $\mathcal{D}_{X q}$ and couplings $\Pi^{0X}_{q}$ ($X \in \lbrace a, b \rbrace$) in the Supplemental Material~\cite{supp}.
+We provide explicit expressions for the propagators $\mathcal{D}_{X q}$ and couplings $\Pi^{0X}_{q}$ ($X \in \lbrace a, b \rbrace$), to leading nonvanishing order in $|\vb{q}|$, in Eqs.~\eqref{eq:toy_clapping_couplings} and \eqref{eq:toy_clapping_propagator}, respectively.
 Note that with circular symmetry, $\Pi^{0X}_{q}$ vanishes at $\vb{q} = 0$ and first shows up at $O(|\vb{q}|^2)$.
 The product $\Pi^{0X}_{q} \Ay^0_{-q} X_{q}$ must be scalar, so two factors of momentum are required to balance the angular momentum 2 of the clapping modes.

 We obtain the clapping mode contribution to the compressibility $\delta \Pi^{00}_{q}$ by integrating out those modes, yielding

 Analytically continuing to real time ($i \Omega_m \rightarrow \Omega + i 0^+$), we find to leading order in $\vb{q}$ and for large $\mu$: